mulbagalamaq/KGs-CKG-Literature-/README.md

 ## Overview
+Natural language queries using GenAI systems are known to generate hallucinations of facts and may not be able to provide evidence for explanations.
+For use in biomedical research, GenAI must provide valid and well-grounded results.
+Therefore, a biomedical system that generates results based on factual biomedical knowledge and publications are needed.

+DualBioGraphRAG bridges biomedical data and publication knowledge graphs with GraphRAG, based upon the G-retriever architecture, to enhance and ensure that the natural language responses are generated from only information from the knowledge sources.

 We tackle biomedical question answering by pairing graph-native retrieval with neural reasoning.
 For every question, we retrieve a targeted slice of our knowledge graphs and pass that evidence to a graph-aware neural reader.
-This design cuts hallucinations and keeps the system scalable for dense biomedical domains, aligning with the GraphRAG patterns described in the NVIDIA technical blog and the G-Retriever paper.
+Given a question $Q_i$, we seek an answer set $A_i \subseteq V$ from a large graph $G=(V,E)$.
+Our pipeline formalizes subgraph retrieval as a Prize-Collecting Steiner Tree (PCST) optimization, then conditions a GNN+LLM reader on the retrieved subgraph.
+This design reduces hallucinations by grounding in the graph, while scaling beyond a single-context window for dense biomedical domains via structured retrieval, aligning with the GraphRAG patterns described in the NVIDIA technical blog and the G-Retriever paper.

 **Goal:** Implement a system to use GNNs + LLM to integrate knowledge graphs made from large public datasets with literature to turn a free-text biomedical question into a grounded answer with biomedical information and PMIDs / experiment IDs.